tinko26/ao/docs/usage/index.md

 ## build system

 1. must reference respective C files
-2. must setup include directory hierarchy accordingly.
+2. must setup include directory hierarchy properly.

 ## application

-1. must provide ao.h
+1. must provide ao.h, that includes all required modules (and excludes everything that is not needed, therefore saving space and minimizing the footprint).
 2. must provide ao_boot() (in almost all but the simplest cases)
 3. must provide several callbacks (optional)